 When a carnivore is fed a vegetarian diet, or an herbivore like a rabbit is fed a meat-based diet, health problems are the inevitable result.
-Some species are better able to eat biologically inappropriate diets than others (I call this nutritional abuse).
+Some species are better able to eat biologically inappropriate diets than others.
 However, a very delicate creature like a hummingbird, for example, if forced to eat anything other than its evolutionary diet of nectar, will be dead within a few days.